discordeno/discordeno/website/docs/examples/reactionroles.md

 // ...
 REST OF THE FILE ...
 ```

-At this point, if we go to the `src/events/interactionCreate.ts` file, we'll see an error from TypeScript, it is telling us that the `command` does not have an `.execute()` handler.
-To add this we need to customize our command just a little bit.
+If we go to the `src/events/interactionCreate.ts` file, we'll see an error from TypeScript.
+It is telling us that the `command` does not have an `.execute()` handler.
+To fix this, we need to customize our command just a little bit.
 Let's make an interface for a custom Command object and use it for our map.
-Go to `src/commands/index.ts`
+Go to the `src/commands/index.ts` file

 ```ts
 import { CreateApplicationCommand, Interaction } from '@discordeno/types'